I'm here for me

 - Suffolk LGBT Network offers free confidential counselling services to individuals who identify with a gender outside of the status quo

 The Norfolk and Suffolk Foundation Trust provide local NHS mental health support.
-The Health Outreach Service can provide some targeted support through their marginalised adults offer.
+The Health Outreach Service can provide targeted support through their marginalised adults offer for trans individuals who are also one of the priority groups the service works with .
 An information leaflet and referral form can be accessed through these links.

 Local events of interest to the transgender and non-binary community:

 - Annual Rainbow Conference - focusing on children and young people, the 2018 has now taken place.

 Where can I find out more about transgender rights?

 What does the law say?

 GOVERNMENT CONSULTATION ON THE GENDER RECOGNITION ACT 2004 - OPEN UNITL 19TH OCTOBER 2018 more information